 Details continue to emerge about what exactly took place.
-Response teams from Microsoft, FireEye, SolarWinds and multiple law enforcement agencies have determined that SolarWinds was breached by nation-state threat actors in early 2020.
+Response teams from Microsoft, FireEye, SolarWinds, and multiple law enforcement agencies have determined that SolarWinds was breached by nation-state threat actors in early 2020.
 Upon breaching SolarWinds, the attackers made use of software development tooling to craft malicious updates to the SolarWinds Orion software suite, which were then provided to SolarWinds’ customers as part of a standard software update package.
 The number of impacted companies is unknown at this time, but is suspected to be in the thousands based on the known size of Solarwinds’ customer base.
 Given the serious nature of this attack against U.S. government agencies, the Department of Homeland Security’s Cybersecurity, and Infrastructure Security Agency (CISA) has issued an emergency directive ordering all federal agencies to immediately disconnect SolarWinds’ Orion products from their networks.

 A number of organizations, including BlueVoyant, have provided guidance on steps that you should take immediately in order to protect your company: